Recognition of Other Learning (ROL)

 If you have prior learning or experience at an appropriate level relevant to your studies at the University of Nottingham, you may apply for credit exemption from modules within our masters provision.

-- Recognition of Prior Certified Learning (RPCL) - Where you have obtained masters-level (level 7) credits or above via professional development or employment-based awards, eg the Cambridge ESOL DELTA, Trinity Dip TESOL, National Award for Special Educational Needs Co-ordinators (SENCO)
+Where you have obtained masters-level (level 7) credits or above via professional development or employment-based awards, for example the Cambridge ESOL DELTA, Trinity Dip TESOL, National Award for Special Educational Needs Co-ordinators (SENCO).

-- Recognition of Prior Experiential (or informal) Learning (RPEL) - Where you can demonstrate and evidence from an employer (or other professional person) that prior learning gained through vocational or other experience is relevant to the degree you wish to study
+Where you can demonstrate and evidence from an employer (or other professional person) that prior learning gained through vocational or other experience is relevant to the degree you wish to study.

-- Credit Transfer - Where you have been awarded previous credits from a UK higher education degree-awarding body (including the University of Nottingham) and wish to transfer these credits to achieve a higher award, for example, progressing from a postgraduate diploma to a masters degree
+Where you have been awarded previous credits from a UK higher education degree-awarding body (including the University of Nottingham) and wish to transfer these credits to achieve a higher award, for example, progressing from a postgraduate diploma to a masters degree.

-Please note that this does also apply to PGCEi alumni who can apply their PGCEi credits to subsequent MA study.
+This also applies to PGCEi alumni who can apply their PGCEi credits to subsequent MA study.

 How many credits may I apply for?